 Sweat regulates your body temperature while getting rid of toxins that are being stored in your body.
 Our bodies contain two different sweat glands, apocrine glands, and eccrine glands.
-Apocrine glands emit sweat that causes bodily odor and contains fats.
-Eccrine glands are activated by stress and also helps you to cool down.
+Apocrine glands emit sweat that causes body odor and contains fats.
+Eccrine glands are activated by stress and also help you to cool down.

 While you sit in a sauna, you are purging these glands of harmful toxins and reducing the burden these toxins have on your body, ultimately making you healthier and making your skin look healthier in the process.